uncomplicate/neanderthal/articles/tutorial_opencl.md

 Underwhelming.
 Is that it?
 This GPU has 5632 GFLOPS, while the CPU has only 32 or so.
 That's 176x more muscle!
 Should the difference be much bigger?
-The point is: we should keep that muscle busy, and we can not, because the computing units are still idling most of the time waiting data to be transferred from the device memory to the device registers.
-Sum is a so simple operation that the main constraint is memory throughput, not computing power.
+The point is: we should keep that muscle busy, and we cannot because the computing units are still idling most of the time waiting data to be transferred from the device memory to the device registers.
+Sum is a so simple an operation that the main constraint is memory throughput, not computing power.

 ```Clojure